wkorol/vcs-import-project/README.md

 4. Create Database named 'project'

--> You can do it by command

-`php bin/console doctrine:database:create`
+ You can do it by command: `php bin/console doctrine:database:create`

 5. Make migrations